-- An angry or frightened cat may hiss, arch its back, growl, or swat at another person or animal.
+- An angry or frightened cat may hiss, arch its back, growl, or swat at a person or another animal.

 The Truth About Cats' Tears

 Cats' eyes will "tear" or water for a number of reasons, but they are all medical, not emotional.
-They include eye irritation from a speck of dust, a scratch from another cat, or allergy.
+For instance, it may be due to an eye irritation from a speck of dust or a scratch from another cat.

-They also include contagious diseases, such as upper respiratory infections.
+Tears might also be caused by contagious diseases such as upper respiratory infections.
 Clogged tear ducts (believe it or not) can also result in tearing.

 - Conjunctivitis (pink eye)